-The United Nations reported that it received one allegation of sexual exploitation (transactional sex) and abuse against two Gabonese peacekeepers deployed with the UN Multidimensional Integrated Stabilization Mission in the Central African Republic.
-Investigations by UN and Gabonese authorities were pending at year's end along with investigation of three allegations of sexual exploitation

-(exploitative relationships) and abuse (rape, including of minors) against at least 20 Gabonese peacekeepers reported in prior years.
+The UN reported allegations of sexual abuse and exploitation by three Gabonese peacekeepers in the UN Multidimensional Integrated Stabilization Mission in the Central African Republic, the sexual abuse of a minor from 2015 and two sexual exploitation allegations during the year.
+Investigations into these allegations by the United Nations and Gabonese authorities were pending at year's end, as were three other investigations of allegations of sexual exploitation and abuse against an unspecified number of Gabonese peacekeepers from prior years.